AelasticS/aelastics/libraries/aelastics-store/README.md

 State updates are performed using a functional approach.
 When an update is needed, a new state is produced by applying a function to the current state.
 This function creates a draft of the current state, applies the necessary changes, and then returns a new state with those changes applied, leaving the original state unchanged.

 ### Managing Relationships
-The library efficiently manages bi-directional relationships between entities.
+The library provides bi-directional relationship management between entities.
 When one side of the relationship is updated, the other side is automatically kept in sync.
 This is crucial for maintaining consistency in complex state models where entities are interconnected.

 ## Defining State with aelastics-store
-The aelastics-store library relies on the type definitions documented in the aelastics-types library.
+The `aelastics-store` library relies on the type definitions documented in the `aelastics-types` library.
 Once you have your types defined, you can use aelastics-store to manage the immutable state of your application.

 ## Usage example